RASCALUTK/arduinoControl/README.md

 Please download all the files in this repository so you can use the library and headers

+Spencer If you use these for matlab you dont the the controlSystem.ino file make your own main file.

 rotary encoders use pull up resistors. pinA = left and pinB = right it doesnt really matter just use the constructor